 The superfood diet is about being healthy, but you don’t have to avoid oils.

 Continuing the oil theme, did you know that eating more oily fish could reduce your knee pain?
 That’s right.
 Like flaxseed, oily fish contains large amounts of omega-3 fatty acids, which help stop pain and inflammation.

 Here’s a handy list to shed some light on things:

 Canned fish is quick and easy to add to meals or salads, so there’s no excuse for leaving it out of the superfood diet you follow.
-Nowadays, most fish is farmed, and frankly, there are a fair number of problems associated with farmed fish.
-Oily fish can contain chemicals, anti biotics and other toxins, so it’s best not to eat them too often.
+Nowadays, most fish are farmed, and frankly, there are a fair number of problems associated with farmed fish.
+Oily fish can contain chemicals, antibiotics, and other toxins, so it’s best not to eat them too often.

-We’ve talked a lot about smoothies – and watermelon is a great addition to any health-promoting blend.
+We’ve talked a lot about smoothies – and watermelon is an excellent addition to any health-promoting blend.
 Like sweet potatoes, watermelon contains carotenoids, which are helpful in reducing your risk of arthritis.
-They’re also extremely high in water – more than 90% – making them a great choice if you struggle to stay hydrated, or want to lose weight.
+They’re also extremely high in water – more than 90% – making them a great choice if you struggle to stay hydrated or want to lose weight.

 Staying hydrated plays a part in reducing the pain and inflammation that can affect the knees.
 Keeping your weight under control can also help reduce pain, so having low-calorie treat options like watermelon is really useful.
 Basically, watermelon is a great choice for anyone experiencing knee pain – and it’s delicious.

 Try slicing it up and eating a whole slice as a handy snack when on the move, adding to fruit salads, freezing into ice cubes, or adding to savory salads.
 The possibilities are almost endless, and it’s a great option for warm summer days.